Glossary

 • Library member

-A registered Library client(s) including staff, students, members of University Council and honorary title holders.
+Registered Library clients including staff, students, members of University Council and honorary title holders.
+Other people may be registered as University of Newcastle Library members under conditions determined by the University librarian.

 • LTP